Self Massage: When a Massage

 Plantar Fascitis?

 Do you have tired achy feet, or plantar fascitis?
 (Souls of your feet hurt when you get up in the morning.)
 Stand, holding on to something like the back of a chair.
-Then, put your foot on the tennis ball.
+Then, put your foot on a tennis ball.

 Roll the ball slowly from your heel to every toe individually and back.
 If it hurts too much, lighten the pressure.
 The good thing about self massage is that you are in control of the pressure exactly like you want it.
 You can also use a full smooth plastic water bottle with a tight cap for this, rolling it back and forth along the bottom of your foot.
+Freeze the water for icing or hot water for heat.

 Sticks and Stones